 NEA-NH offers several conferences and workshops throughout the year to provide opportunities for members to increase their skills, learn new education concepts, and earn Professional Development credits.

 Current & Upcoming Events

-If you are interested in attending the JIM SWEENEY LEADERSHIP ACADEMY in 2019, as a new or emerging local association leader, contact Bobbi-Jo Michael with your name, email, local association name, and role.
+August 5-6, 2019 – JIM SWEENEY LEADERSHIP ACADEMY.
+If you are interested in attending this training for new or emerging local association leaders, contact Bobbi-Jo Michael ASAP with your name, email, local association name, and role.

 October 11, 2019 – SAVE THE DATE for THE FALL INSTRUCTIONAL CONFERENCE.
 Ninety workshops to enhance your professional practice, instruction, life, and understanding of your students and their needs.
 Registration opens in August/September.

 OTHER RESOURCES FOR YOUR PD: Remember we have a PROFESSIONAL LIBRARY OF BOOKS AND FILMS that you can borrow for two weeks at a time.
 Contact Ally Snyder for details.

 Also, please check out the box below called OTHER EDUCATION RESOURCES.
 It has a wealth of links you might want to investigate.

 NEA-New Hampshire member Joan Boisvert shared the results of her recent survey on student mental health issues and the actions that NEA-New Hampshire will be taking to assist educators in addressing student mental health issues.